ZT-715/avr-toggle-led/README.md

 ![Alt text](https://media.giphy.com/media/PBXShNnOKkAo4mBRw3/giphy.gif)

-On the board, the button (when pressed) connects +5V with D12 (witch is pulld down by a 3K ohm resistor) causing an abrupt signal change to trigger the interrupt.
+On the board, the button (when pressed) connects +5V with D12 (witch is pulled down by a 3K ohm resistor) causing an abrupt signal change to trigger the interrupt.

 ### Setup